mr4tt/csmic/content/misc/analytics.md

     - create a `.env` file in the cloned umami folder
     - put this line in `.env`, filling in your Postgres's details: `DATABASE_URL=postgresql://[USERNAME]:[PASSWORD]@[DB_LOCATION]:[PORT]/[DATABASE_NAME]`

-    Use the `createdb` command to create a databse called umami.
+    Use the `createdb` command to create a database called umami.
 Then, put your connection string into a new `.env` file so Umami knows how to connect to your Postgres instance and which database to put the metrics in.

     my [:example string](#postgresNote1).